mohitpai/journey-optimizer.en/help/using/building-journeys/journeys-uc.md

 1. Before testing your journey, verify that it is valid and that there is no error.

 1. Click on the **Test** toggle, located in the top right corner, to activate the test mode.
-Define how you want test profiles to enter the test: a single profile, or up to 100 at once.
 Refer to this [section](testing-the-journey.md) to learn how to use the test mode.

 1. When the journey is ready, publish it using the **Publish** button, located in the top right corner.